stjosephcontent/skel/README.md

 ## /git

-In the /git folder, you can place these files in the appropriate root .git folders.
+In the /git folder in this repo, you can place these files in the appropriate target repo `./.git` locations.

-crypt.sh - TODO: Description goes here
-pre-commit & prepare-commit-msg - these will run before your commit in git.
+`crypt.sh` - This file includes crypt logic for ./listcrypt, ./encrypt, and ./decrypt.
+It decides what files should be encrypted, and makes the corresponding helper files work.

+`pre-commit` - This makes use of `crypt.sh` and disallows a dev from commiting sensitive info

+`prepare-commit-msg` - will automatically parse out the Jira ticket number from an appropriately named branch

 ## ./a {script} {target}